 To find out more about becoming a Clubhouse partner contact firstname.lastname@example.org

-The Youth Centre is open to all young people between the ages of 10 to 25.
-In this space you can chat with youth workers, use computers with free internet, play X-box or watch a movie, play a game of pool, or just hang out with friends.
+The Youth Centre is open to all young people age 10 to 25.
+In this space, you can chat with youth workers, use computers with free internet, play X-box or watch a movie, use our recording studio, play a game of pool, or just hang out with friends.

 YWCA Canberra Youth Programs connects with young people organically in the community to engage with socially and to support connections to other community services.